rocketpowerinc/go-pwr/README.md

 ```bash
 go install -v github.com/rocketpowerinc/go-pwr@latest
 ```
+Might have to clean cache first `go clean -modcache`

 This command will compile the application and place the executable in your `$GOPATH/bin` directory.